frankaemika/docs/source/ros_introduction.rst

    rostopic pub /<your_robot_namespace>/error_recovery/goal franka_hw/ErrorRecoveryActionGoal "{}"

-After recovering the ``franka_hw_node`` restarts the controllers that were running.
-That is possible as the node does not die when robot reflexes trigger or errors occur.
-All this functionality is provided by the ``franka_hw_node`` which can be launched with the following
+After recovery, the ``franka_hw_node`` restarts the controllers that were running.
+That is possible as the node does not die when robot reflexes are triggered or errors are occurred.
-command:
+All of these functionalities are provided by the ``franka_hw_node`` which can be launched with the following command:

 .. code-block:: shell